 We created this slideshow to help parents who have kids who love horses.
 Slideshows are a good way to do a pleasurable visual activity as part of Sensory Enrichment Therapy.
 We recommend pairing this slideshow with a pleasurable and relaxing tactile or olfactory activity.
 When you watch this, take a minute to go find something […]

-In the article and abundant reference material below you will learn why Mendability exercises such as “Memory of weight and color” or “Maze in front of mirror” are valuable to improve brain function and eventually lead to growth and health, not only at the cortical level, but also, as described in this article, at the level […]
+In the article and abundant reference material below you will learn why Mendability exercises such as “Memory of weight and color” or “Maze in front of mirror” to stimulate brain plasticity to improve brain function and eventually lead to growth and health, including in the cerebellum.
+The cerebellum (Latin for little brain) is a region […]

 One of my exercises since last week is Art + Music 4 times a day.
 I created this slideshow for myself and for my son xavier who is doing some of the same exercises as I am at the moment.
 I did it with iPhoto.
 I am sharing it with all of you parents who […]